 As a settlement in south east Kent, Lyminge can be regarded as a ‘frontier town’ – a frontier between Britain and the Continent of Europe.
 Recent archaeological exploration in Lyminge has confirmed that Anglo-Saxon Lyminge had connections with Germany and the rest of Europe.

 Before we start the story of Lyminge’s remarkable position in early Anglo-Saxon history you need to know how to pronounce the name!
 It is Lym (as in ‘limb’) and ‘inge’ (as in ‘hinge’).
 The name probably means ‘The Central Place of the People of the Limen”, Limen being the ancient name for the River East Rother, about six miles south west of Lyminge.
 You can find out more about the possible origin of the name here .

-Lyminge today, as it always was, is the source of the Nailbourne, which still flows north east from St Ethelburga’s Well changing its name to the Little Stour (pronounced stow-er – ‘stow’ as in plough) before it joins the Great Stour on its way to the sea.
+Lyminge today, as it always was, is the source of the Nail Bourne, the seasonal chalk stream which still flows north east from St Eadburg’s Well, joining the Little Stour (pronounced stow (as in plough)-er) near Littlebourne before it joins the Great Stour on its way to the sea.
 Lyminge had connections along the river valley towards Minster on the Isle of Thanet and Sandwich, and also north by the old Roman road (now known as Stone Street) to Canterbury.

 To the south, we know that Anglo-Saxon Lyminge had a port at Sandtun, close to the Roman fort at Lympne.
 This port provided access to the Continent and gave Lyminge access to luxury imports from an early date.